ordina-jworks/ordina-jworks.github.io/_posts/2020-12-14-chaos-engineering.md

 ## Introduction

-In Cloud-based distributed networks we need a certain level of scalability and resilience because unpredictable events are bound to happen.
+In cloud-based distributed networks we need a certain level of scalability and resilience because unpredictable events are bound to happen.
-Because these networks are more complex and have built-in uncertainty by the nature of how they function, it's essential for software developers to utilize an empirical approach to testing for vulnerabilities that's systematic and innovative.
+Because these networks are more complex and have built-in uncertainty, it's essential for software developers to utilize an empirical approach to testing for vulnerabilities that's systematic and innovative.
 This can be achieved through controlled experimentation that creates chaos in an effort to determine how much stress any given system can withstand.
 The goal is to observe and identify systemic weaknesses.